-BlackRock CEO Larry Fink tells CEOs businesses are not ‘climate police’
+BlackRock’s Larry Fink tells fellow CEOs that businesses are not ‘climate police’

 “Stakeholder capitalism is not about politics.
 It is not a social or ideological agenda.
 It is not ‘woke,’ ” Fink said in the letter.

-The BlackRock annual letters to chief executives and shareholders have become closely watched ever since 2012 when Fink publicly criticized his fellow CEOs of pursuing short-term strategies.
+The BlackRock annual letters to chief executives and shareholders have become closely watched since 2012, when Fink publicly criticized his fellow CEOs of pursuing short-term strategies.
 He also took aim at what he saw as excessive dividends and share buybacks.

 In 2016, Fink wrote that “over the long-term, environmental, social and governance (ESG) issues — ranging from climate change to diversity to board effectiveness — have real and quantifiable financial impacts.”